 If you have to stick close to home, consider fixing up the backyard.
-Invest in a gazebo, hammock or other outdoor patio item.
+Invest in a gazebo, hammock or another outdoor patio item.
 If you’re one for camping, set up a tent, roast hot dogs and s’mores on the grill.

-Try Other Ideas That are Good for Your Health
+Try Other Ideas That Are Good for Your Health

 We’re living in stressful times.
 Now, more than ever, is the perfect time to take better care of yourself.
 Try some at-home self-care activities, follow a wellness tracker or take a stab at journaling about the dream list ideas you complete.

 Add funny bucket list ideas to your summer bucket list too.
 A good laugh can lift our spirits and as Ricky Gervais says, “If you can laugh in the face of adversity, you’re bullet-proof.”
 Here are some silly ideas to try out.

 While you’re deciding what photo to choose, check out these sites around the web to turn yourself into a cartoon character.
 Try Bitmoji, Memoji, Befunky, Pho.to, Snaptouch and more.

 If you were ever envious of celebs who guest appeared on The Simpson’s and got the opportunity to be Simpsonized and even immortalized to forever live in cartoon land on this long-standing, iconic show, you’re in luck.

 There’s a site called TurnMeYellow.com where you can pay to have your photo cartoonized into a Simpson-like character.
 Prices vary depending on how many people you include in the portrait and whether or not it’s a head and shoulders shot versus a full body one.
 It’s also an additional cost if you decide to include a background.